herrera-ignacio/architect-handbook/principles/solid/srp/README.md

 ## SRP Implementation Ideas

-There are many solutions, each moves functions into different classes.
+There are many solutions, __each moves functions into different classes__.
 Perhaps the most obvious way to solve the problem is to __separate the data from the functions__.

 In our example, the three classes share access to `EmployeeData`, which is a simple data structure with no methods.
 Each class holds only the source code necessary for its particular function.
 The three classes are not allowed to know about each other.
 Thus accidental duplication is avoided.